kvnsnchz/metaheuristic_project/README.md

 for both numeric and bitstring encodings.
 The `snp.py` file shows how to assemble either a numeric greedy solver or a bitstring greedy solver.

+To setup your own solver, add your algorithm(s) into the `algo.py` module, then assemble its instance under its name into `snp.py`.
+For instance, if you created the `annealing` algorithm, you will be able to immediatly assemble `num_annealing` and `bit_annealing`.

+One should be able to call your solvers with `python3 snp.py --solver num_annealing`, for instance.

 ### List of exercises